coq/vscoq/CoqProtocol.md

   - [File Dependencies](#feedback-filedependencies)
   - [File Loaded](#feedback-fileloaded)

-Sentences: each command sent to CoqTop is a "sentence"; they are typically terminated by ".\s" (followed by whitespace).
+Sentences: each command sent to CoqTop is a "sentence"; they are typically terminated by ".\s" (followed by whitespace or EOF).
 Examples: "Lemma a: True.", "(* asdf *) Qed.", "auto; reflexivity."
 In practice, the command sentences sent to CoqTop are terminated at the "." and start with any previous whitespace.
 Each sentence is assigned a unique stateId after being sent to Coq (via Add).